LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/setup.rst

 #.
 On the next window, enter ``HelloWorld`` for the name of the project.
    Click on the "3-dot" button to select a location to save the project.
 Here you can choose the Java projects folder you created in step one.
-Leave the base package as ``com.company``.
+You do not need to change the base package.

    .. figure:: figures/newProjectName.png
       :alt: New project window for IntelliJ

       Create the ``HelloWorld`` project in your Java projects folder.

 #.
 Click *Finish* to create the project.
-Below is the view of your new project:
+Below is the view of your new project.
+   Click on the item labelled *Project* with an icon that looks like a file folder on the left of the project window.

    .. figure:: figures/newProjectView.png
       :alt: New project view